Take Action Houston: Policies and Barriers Affecting Civic Participation in Houston and Texas

 Access the report here: Capped Federal Medicaid Funding.

-New Report: A Mapping of the Out-of-School Time Landscape in Harris County
+A Mapping of the Out-of-School Time Landscape in Harris County

 The report includes an analysis of the supply and demand for OST programs in the county as well as in select neighborhoods, an exploration of the various funding streams for OST programming, and insights and recommendations.